dag-hammarskjold-library/python-package-template/README.md

-# python-library-template
+# python-package-template
-Template repository for Python libraries.
+Template repository for DHL Python packages.

+This template provides a skeleton directory structure for creating a [Python package](https://docs.python.org/3/tutorial/modules.html#packages).
+Python packages are collections of [Python modules](https://docs.python.org/3/tutorial/modules.html).
+For many projects, a single Python module is sufficient.
+Packages are for projects that may need to combine multiple modules.

-Python libraries can be used to import functions, classes, and command line applications into a Python environment.
-This template provides an outline for writing a library that can be installed directly from the Github source code, i.e. `pip install git+<repository URL>`
+These packages can be installed into a Python virutal environment directly from the Github source code, i.e. `pip install git+<repository URL>`